andrewdavidmackenzie/flow/README.md

 without any explanation.
 ![First flow](first.svg)

-This is one of many samples that can be found in the flowsamples crate in `flow`, and the first thing I got working (much to my own delight!).
+This is one of many samples that can be found in the `flowsamples` crate that is part of the `flow` project, and the first thing I got working (much to my own delight!).

 ## What is a `dataflow program`?
 A data flow program consists of a graph of processes (hierarchical in this case, as a process within it can be another